NxPKG/khulnasoft-docs/content/pages/platform/functions/plugins/cloudflare-access.md

 });
 ```

-The Plugin takes an object with two properties: the `domain` of your Cloudflare Access account, and the policy `aud` (audience) to validate against.
+The Plugin takes an object with two properties: the `domain` of your Khulnasoft Access account, and the policy `aud` (audience) to validate against.
 Any requests which fail validation will be returned a `403` status code.

 ### Access the JWT payload